openvinotoolkit/openvino/samples/cpp/hello_nv12_input_classification/README.md

 hello_nv12_input_classification <path_to_model> <path_to_image> <image_size> <device_name>
 ```

-To run the sample, you need specify a model and image:
+To run the sample, you need to specify a model and image:

-- you can use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
+- you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
 The models can be downloaded using the [Model Downloader](@ref omz_tools_downloader).
-- you can use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.
+- you may use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.

 The sample accepts an uncompressed image in the NV12 color format.
 To run the sample, you need to
 convert your BGR/RGB image to NV12.
-To do this, you can use one of the widely available tools such
+To do this, you may use one of the widely available tools such
-as FFmpeg\* or GStreamer\*.
+as FFmpeg or GStreamer.
 The following command shows how to convert an ordinary image into an
 uncompressed NV12 image using FFmpeg:

 ```sh